 Lack Of Flexibility

 If you have someone working for you, then you can get them to do other things when the paraplanning work isn’t in plentiful supply.
-And it’s that level of flexibility that often leads people to choosing an employed paraplanner over outsourcing the work.
+It is that level of flexibility that often leads people to choosing an employed paraplanner over outsourcing the work.
 But that doesn’t necessarily have to be a problem.

 If you and your paraplanner know where you stand from the outset, then you know what you are passing on and what you are dealing with in-house.
-And think outside the box here – paraplanning isn’t the only part of your business you can outsource.
+Think outside the box here – paraplanning isn’t the only part of your business you can outsource.

 The Fear Of Relying Too Heavily On Someone Who Could Let You Down

 Long title – big fear.
 Outsourcing a large chunk of your business feels good.
 But finding that your service provider lets you down can have a devastating effect on your business.
 First things first; advisers have to realise that outsourcing paraplanning is not a solution to any in-house problems.
 This isn’t a magic bullet.
 So, you need to still keep your hand on the tiller, rather than abandoning all connection to the work your paraplanner does.
 After all, the FCA will still look at you for compliance and will still come down on you like a tonne of bricks if there are flaws in your advice.